acuminous/x-pool/README.md

 Must yield a new resource or reject if the resource could not be created.

 ### validate(resource: T) : Promise<void>
-Must yield if the resource is confirmed to be working or reject if the resource is found to be broken.
+Must resolve if the resource is confirmed to be working or reject if the resource is found to be broken.
+If you don't want to validate resources then implement an empty function.

 ### destroy(resource: T) : Promise<void>
 Must destroy the supplied resource or reject if the resource could not be destroyed.